sjkingo/pywkhtmltopdf/README.md

 Other options may be given as keyword arguments to `HTMLToPDFConverter.convert()`.

-Full API documentation is available by running `pydoc pywkhtmltopdf`, and example scripts can be found under the `samples/` directory.
+Full API documentation is available by running `pydoc pywkhtmltopdf`, and example scripts can be found under the `samples/` directory of this repository.